David Moon (politician)

-David Hyon Moon (born January 28, 1979) is an American activist, lawyer, and politician.
-He is currently a member of the Maryland House of Delegates representing District 20 in Montgomery County, Maryland.
+David Hyon Moon (born January 28, 1979) is an American activist, lawyer, and politician who has served as a member of the Maryland House of Delegates representing the 20th district in Montgomery County, Maryland, since 2015.
 Since 2023, he has served as the Majority Leader of the Maryland House of Delegates.

+Born and raised in Montgomery County, Maryland, Moon graduated from Tufts University and the American University Washington College of Law.
+He began his career as the chief operating officer of FairVote before becoming the program director of Demand Progress.
+He worked as the campaign manager for Jamie Raskin and Nancy Navarro, started his own consulting firm, and ran a political blog focused primarily on Maryland politics.
+He was elected to the Maryland House of Delegates in 2014, becoming one of the first two Korean-American members of the Maryland General Assembly, along with Mark S. Chang.

 Early life and education

 Moon was born in Takoma Park, Maryland, to Korean immigrants.
 He graduated from Walt Whitman High School.
 He later attended Tufts University, where he earned a B.A. degree in sociology and psychology in 2001, and the American University Washington College of Law, where he earned a J.D. degree in 2004.

 Political career

+Early political career

 Moon has worked for various activist groups, including as the chief operating officer of FairVote from 2004 to 2009 and as the program director for Demand Progress since 2011.
 He also worked as the campaign manager for Jamie Raskin's 2006 campaign for the Maryland Senate and Nancy Navarro's 2009 campaign for the Montgomery County Council.
 In 2010, Moon opened his own consulting firm, Moon Strategies.
 In 2011, Moon founded the blog Maryland Juice, which focused primarily on Maryland politics.
 In August 2013, OR Books published Hacking Politics, a book Moon co-wrote with Patrick Ruffini and David Segal.

 In 2013, Moon launched a campaign for the Maryland House of Delegates, seeking to succeed Heather Mizeur and Tom Hucker, both of whom had sought other office in 2014.
 During the Democratic primary, he was endorsed by state senator Jamie Raskin, various local labor unions and organizations, including the Maryland League of Conservation Voters, CASA de Maryland, and NARAL Pro-Choice Maryland.
 Moon also ran on a slate alongside Raskin, state delegate Sheila E. Hixson, and William C. Smith Jr. He won the Democratic primary on June 24, 2014, receiving 18.5 percent of the vote, and later won the general election.